 Most Alkermes shareholders beneficially own their ordinary shares through a bank or brokerage firm.
 In such cases, the bank or brokerage firm would be said to hold the shares in "street name" and ownership would be recorded on the bank or brokerage firm's books.
-If you beneficially own your Alkermes ordinary shares through a bank or brokerage firm, your bank or brokerage firm will credit your account for the Mural ordinary shares that you are entitled to receive in the distribution.
+If you beneficially own your Alkermes ordinary shares through a bank or brokerage firm, your bank or brokerage firm will credit your account for the Mural ordinary shares that you are entitled to receive in the distribution and will receive, on your behalf, any cash you are entitled to receive in lieu of fractional shares and will distribute such cash to your account.
 If you have any questions concerning the mechanics of having shares held in "street name," please contact your bank or brokerage firm.